mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 if __name__ == '__main__': print(main())
 ```

-You'll note that `1` and `2` are in fact getting assigned to indicating that the kernel itself works.
+You'll note that `1` and `2` are in fact getting assigned to indicate that the kernel itself works.
 I realized after creating this test that in order to read from the variables in the order I want I needed to keep track of their tags.
-If you'll look at the main function, it should be very straightforward.
-It compiles the kernel in `method0`, allocates the `DpuSet`, copies the variables to WRAM `v5.v0 = bytearray(struct.pack('i',v3))`, lauches the kernel `v5.exec()`, then transfers them back to host `v6 = v5.v0.int32()`.
+If you look at the main function, it should be very straightforward.
+It compiles the kernel in `method0`, allocates the `DpuSet`, copies the variables to WRAM `v5.v0 = bytearray(struct.pack('i',v3))`, launches the kernel `v5.exec()`, then transfers them back to host `v6 = v5.v0.int32()`.

 To summarize: